rudderlabs/query-generator/README.md

 ```

 ⚠️ **Note**: All the sample input JSON files are placed under `api/data`.

+📘 To know more about how the backend server works, or how the event data information is pre-populated for query generation, check out our [Wiki]()

 ### Step 2: Start the Frontend App